mikolajroszak/qsp-protocol-node/doc/node-operator.md

     ![](./node-operator/METAMASK-IMPORT-04-CheckImport.png)

-We recommend naming your MetaMask account QSP Node Operator in order to easily distinguish this account from your other accounts.
+*Tip: We recommend naming your MetaMask account QSP Node Operator in order to easily distinguish this account from your other accounts.*

 ### 4. Local machine setup
 #### Setting up Docker